The Best Dive Watches For Luxury Watch Enthusiasts

 The bezel features a classic countdown scale, allowing the bezel to offer clear legibility in terms of reading times for compression phases.
 The scale is similarly luminescent.

 The markers and indices are luminous allowing a clear view in all circumstances.
 The calibre Omega 8806 is a self winding movement and is so effective that it is a Certified Master Chronometer as approved by METAS.
-Resistant to magnetic fields of 15,000 gauss, the movement has its rotors rhodium plated and its bridges finished with a Geneva wave aesthetic.

-You can buy an Omega 60th Anniversary Bond for £7,700 at retail at the time of writing.
+You can buy an Omega 60th Anniversary Bond for £7,900 at retail as of February 2024.

-18. Rolex Submariner
+25. Rolex Submariner

 When it comes to dive watches, The Rolex Submariner is arguably the granddaddy of them all.